fm16191/activity-logger/README.md

 # Features

-- Datetime for first and last entry
+- Session duration with first and last entry
 - Sort applications by time spent on them
 - Sort windows names by time spent on them
 - Longuest sessions without window switching